rohilverma13/Rohil-Verma-Portfolio/ClothSimulation/README.md

-Chaitanya Eranki se22256
+Rohil Verma
-Rohil Verma rbv299
+Chaitanya Eranki
-Cliff Xu cx2356
+Cliff Xu

 To run the code do the following in the terminal: